 This post will attempt to briefly introduce some motifs and the historically popular theories of the atonement presented since the early church fathers, and what we as Biblically-faithful Christians can be confident in understanding for how Christ’s death repaired our relationship with God.
 Before we go there I encourage folks reading this post to first visit the posts on sin and forgiveness, and even the justice post, as I believe these posts lay a sound framework for what will be discussed ahead.

 It is worth mentioning this ritual does appear, at least in the eyes of the Hebrew people, to remove their sins.
 However, it is an annual sacrifice, repeated every year by the High Priest, for the atonement of the people.
 It is also not a replacement for the constant sacrifices which take place throughout the year for Israel’s intentional sins.
 It’s not hard to imagine the great slaughter of animals which took place on a weekly and annual basis via the people of Israel.
 Many today would find this sort of sacrifice very appalling and unnecessary.
 While it is sometimes hard to look at ancient cultures through the lens of a 21st century looking glass, a person in the first millennia BC in the Promised Land would see this as relatively normal and fulfilling covenant fidelity to their God.
-Fortunately for all of us today this ancient prescription to the Israelite people was meant to be a picture of how mankind could never fully pay the penalty for sins, as Hebrews reminds us in chapter 10:4 “(F)or it is impossible for the blood of bulls and goats to take away sins.”
+Fortunately for all of us today this ancient prescription to the Israelite people was instituted to be a picture of how mankind could never fully pay the penalty for sins, as Hebrews reminds us in chapter 10:4 “(F)or it is impossible for the blood of bulls and goats to take away sins.”
 (NRV)

-So it is with this clarity that we now look to the various historical motifs of how Jesus accomplished this and how he rendered these Old Testament sacrifices instantly and completely void.
+So it is with this clarity that we now look to the various historical motifs of how Jesus accomplished this and how He rendered these Old Testament sacrifices instantly and completely void.

 If we first look at motifs, we are looking at distinctive repetitions which help us understand a theme that is being conveyed to the reader.
 In the case of Jesus, we have a number of different motifs which help us understand His mission to the cross.
 Here we have to go to the Bible.
 The two main motifs I want to focus on are substitutionary sacrifice and love.